HanseLopez99/Contact-Book/README.md

 # Instructions

 1. Clone the repository
-2. Run `ruby ContactBook.r` in the terminal
+2. Run `ruby ContactBook.rb` in the terminal